 Bipartisan Bill to Support Transformation of Child Welfare Systems Introduced in House and Senate

-WASHINGTON, DC – House Ways and Means Worker and Family Support Subcommittee Chairman Danny K. Davis (D-IL), Subcommittee Ranking Member Jackie Walorski (R-IN), Senate Finance Committee Ranking Member Ron Wyden (D-OR), and Chairman Chuck Grassley (R-IA) today introduced the Family First Transition Act to help states transform their child welfare systems and keep more children safely at home, instead of placing them in foster care.
+Washington, D.C. – The top Republican on the House Ways and Means Worker and Family Support Subcommittee Jackie Walorski (R-IN), Subcommittee Chairman Danny K. Davis (D-IL), Senate Finance Committee Chairman Chuck Grassley (R-IA), and Ranking Member Ron Wyden (D-OR), today introduced the Family First Transition Act to help states transform their child welfare systems and keep more children safely at home, instead of placing them in foster care.
 This legislation will provide states with the tools to successfully implement the Family First Prevention Services Act which became law last year.

 “As we work to keep children safe and families together, it makes sense to provide states with the support they need to implement the Family First Prevention Services Act,” Ways and Means Committee Chairman Richard E. Neal (D-MA) said.
 “Strengthening state-level child welfare programs will reduce the need for foster care and improve outcomes for kids and their parents.
 I’m grateful to Chairman Davis for his leadership on this matter, and I’m pleased that the Family First Transition Act received such strong bipartisan support from Ways and Means Committee members.”